 When the holidays arrived, I completely gave up on eating better.
 The lure of carb-loaded goodness in the form of stuffing, sweet potato casserole, pumpkin pie, and bread – glorious bread! – was too much for me to resist and once I indulged, it was over for me.
 Months of restrictive eating (and the increasing irritation from eating the same stuff all the time that came with it) gave way to even more months of free, uninhibited gluttony.
 I gave up on myself and lost sight of my goals.

 And wouldn’t you know?
-I gained back literally all the weight.
-Every.
-Single.
-Pound.
+I gained back almost all the weight.
+All that hard work, gone.

 I proceeded to fall into my classic cycle of: eat everything I wanted —> feel super depressed about it —> eat more, because food is how I cope with things.
 Repeat indefinitely.
 I know I’m certainly not alone in getting stuck in this horrible cycle.
 And intellectually, I know that I was stuck in the cycle but emotionally, I couldn’t seem to get out of it.

 And then, of course, add on white-knuckling it through yet another diet in the hope that my willpower would be enough to stick with it… and failing…and the life cycle of the morbidly obese is complete.

 Now here I am, back to try to lose weight again.
 But this time, I’m approaching it a little differently.
 Every time I’ve tried to lose weight in the past, I have only focused on my body and what I needed to do to force it to shed the pounds I so desperately wanted it to lose.
 I always thought that – this time – I was going to be “strong enough” to eat the right things and do the right things and be the right things, etc. I never really gave much thought to the mental and emotional challenges that come with losing weight.
 Because losing lots of weight instantly changes you to be a happy, optimistic person, right?
 (Insert face palm here.)